 Some evidence supports a genetic component in the pathogenesis of SSD.
 A national study (n>28,000 individuals) found that genetic factors contribute anywhere between 7 to 21% to somatic symptoms with the remaining contribution likely attributable to environmental factors.13 There is also some evidence to suggest a genetic component in the co-occurrence of anxiety and depression with somatic symptoms.14

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-There is limited data published on the course of SSD, but one study suggests that in elderly individuals with SSD rated as severe, they display lower cognition as measured by the Mini Mental-State Examination.8 Another publication states that old data referring to somatoform disorders in general is applicable to SSD in regards to the idea of patients who self-report bodily weakness, it can be used as a predictor for symptom severity.9
+There is some evidence that suggests prodromal symptoms of SSD appear in childhood and adolescence.10 There is limited data published on the course of SSD, but one study suggests that in elderly individuals with SSD rated as severe, they display lower cognition as measured by the Mini Mental-State Examination.15 Another publication states that old data referring to somatoform disorders in general is applicable to SSD, suggesting that self-reports of bodily weakness is a predictor of symptom severity.16

 Specific secondary or associated conditions and complications

 Associated conditions include:

 - Dyaesthetic Penoscrotodynia (burning pain in the genital skin) has been found in a retrospective study to be a type of SSD.18

 - The DSM-V states that SSD is associated with high rates of comorbid depression and anxiety but most of the studies that support the correlation utilize data regarding somatoform disorders defined prior to the new DSM-V diagnostic criteria.1